xiutingchiam/Project_4/README.md

 **Metrics**: We take the AUROC score (also the Kaggle default) as the primary metric, and also examine recall.

 - Recall: Avoid false negatives (save the people priority).
 Use our own test set from train-test-split
-- AUCROC combines precision and recall into one metric by calculating the harmonic mean between those two.
+- AUROC (a.k.a.
+ROC-AUC) combines precision and recall into one metric by calculating the harmonic mean between those two.
 Use the score obtained from Kaggle submission as Kaggle's test set has over 100k rows (5 times more than our train set), and is therefore more reliable.

 **Models**

 1. Baseline
 Predict 0 for every row in the test Kaggle set.
-It gets us accuracy of 0.95, AUC-ROC of 0.50 and recall of 0.
+It gets us accuracy of 0.95, ROC-AUC of 0.50 and recall of 0.
 This is what our model has to beat.

 2. Modelling with base features.
 We call it 'reg' models in the notebook.
 It consists of applying simple models to engineered data.